boldflight/BibleConverter/test_EPUB/output/jer.md

 [22] Finally the **Lord** could no longer endure your wicked deeds and the disgusting things you did.
 That is why your land has become the desolate, uninhabited ruin that it is today.
 That is why it has become a proverbial example used in curses.
 [23] You have sacrificed to other gods.
 You have sinned against the **Lord**!
 You have not obeyed the **Lord**!
 You have not followed his laws, his statutes, and his decrees.
 That is why this disaster that is evident to this day has happened to you.”

-[24] Then Jeremiah spoke to all the people, particularly to all the women, “Listen to the **Lord’**s message, all you people of Judah who are in Egypt.
+[24] Then Jeremiah spoke to all the people, particularly to all the women, “Listen to the **Lord**'s message, all you people of Judah who are in Egypt.
 [25] This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, ‘You women have confirmed by your actions what you vowed with your lips!
 You said, “We will certainly carry out our vows to sacrifice and pour out drink offerings to the Queen of Heaven.”
 Well, then fulfill your vows!
 Carry them out!’
 [26] But listen to the **Lord**’s message, all you people of Judah who are living in the land of Egypt: The **Lord** says, ‘I hereby swear by my own great name that none of the people of Judah who are living anywhere in Egypt will ever again invoke my name in their oaths!
 Never again will any of them use it in an oath saying, “As surely as the Sovereign **Lord** lives.”
 [27] I will indeed see to it that disaster, not prosperity, happens to them.
 All the people of Judah who are in the land of Egypt will die in war or from starvation until not one of them is left.